 Motorcycle Riding Doctrine Number One states: “It’s all about the ride, not the destination.”

-Saturday, before our ladies arrive, we do the 300-km lap of the Cabot Trail under absolutely perfect conditions: sunny, no wind and temps of plus 22.
+Saturday, before our ladies arrive, we do the 300-km lap of the Cabot Trail to the far reaches of Cape Breton under absolutely perfect conditions: sunny, no wind and temps of plus 22.
 You can do it in half a day if you keep the picture taking of scenic viewpoints to a minimum.
 Stop at each interesting photo-op and you’ll need a week.

 The pavement quality varies from excellent to dismal and back again with no warning.
 The stretch leading up to the Highlands and the Cape Smoky area (so called because it’s pretty much always foggy), would rival the finest roads that California has to offer, while the roads an hour on each side of Baddeck are patchy, bumpy and not very pleasant.